baller7215/big-blogg/README.md

 # big blogg

-a sample blog website that allows users to create and edit posts locally. made apart of full stack udemy course.
+a sample blog website with bootstrap that allows users to create and edit posts locally. made apart of full stack udemy course.

 made with **EJS**, **JavaScript**, **CSS**, **Node.js**, **Express.js**